Brokerage

 Originally built for the author of The Cruising Guide to the New England Coast , Roger Duncan, in 1961 by Reed’s Shipyard of Boothbay Harbor, Maine, Ms. Reilly has spent the last 20 or so years day sailing off the Low Country of South Carolina.

 Knowing they would be using this Sam Crocker schooner mostly for day sailing, upon purchase in 2004 her owners commissioned Crockers Boat Yard of Manchester, Massachusetts to put her in good working order.
-Work included getting the bottom re-planked, a new Edson worm gear steering system, new teak decks, and a major reconfiguration reflect her new principal use as a fast daysailer capable of carrying a crowd of family and friends.
+Work included getting the bottom re-planked, a new Edson worm gear steering system, new teak decks, and a major reconfiguration to reflect her new principal use as a fast daysailer capable of carrying a crowd of family and friends.

 Learn more about Ms. Reilly here.